gpisano97/Micron/README.md

 * In `config.php` put your jwt secret key.

 ## Tutorial
-This section contain a complete tutorial on Micron in form of little stand alone demos!
+This section contains a complete tutorial on Micron in form of little standalone demos!
 I suggest to follow the oerder of the demos because the usage will become more advanced, cool and tidy for every demo!

 * [Basic usage](https://drive.google.com/file/d/1mY8RoMx6-dnDTETUU4qtN4LbOkhE_Zuf/view?usp=drive_link)